JohnCJo/First-Notebook/README.md

 # First-Notebook
-Code that demonstrates Numpy and Pandas Library
+Code that demonstrates Numpy and Pandas Library functions